-SCWA will continue to be required to report on consultations with CDFW, NMFS, and the North Coast Regional Water Quality Control Board (Regional Water Board).
-In addition, to ensure beneficial use of water resources to the fullest extent possible and to prevent waste of water, SCWA will also be required to provide weekly updates to the State Water Board, CDFW, NMFS, and the Regional Water Board regarding the current hydrologic and environmental (water quality and fishery) conditions of the Russian River.
+SCWA will continue to be required to report on consultations with CDFW, NMFS, and the North Coast Regional Water Board.
+In addition, to ensure beneficial use of water resources to the fullest extent possible and to prevent waste of water, SCWA is also required to provide weekly updates to the State Water Board, CDFW, NMFS, and the North Coast Regional Water Board regarding the current hydrologic and environmental (water quality and fishery) conditions of the Russian River.
 This information will assist the State Water Board in determining whether additional actions are necessary.